Calvinverse/resource.proxy.edge/README.md

 The easiest way to deploy the Azure images into a cluster on Azure is to use the terraform scripts provided by the [Azure ingress](https://github.com/Calvinverse/infrastructure.azure.core.ingress) repository.
-Those scripts will create a Consul cluster of the suitable size and add a single instance of a node with the Consul UI enabled.
+Those scripts will create a proxy cluster of the suitable size.